b-star-fellowship/b-star-fellowship.github.io/equity.md

  - That $2.18 is the exercise price of the options; once fully vested, I have the option to buy 46,370 shares in the company for `$2.18 * 46,370 => $101,086.60`

 ### 1. How much are those 46,370 stock options worth?
- - It depends on the price per share when you want to sell the shares.
+ - It depends on the price per share when you sell the shares.
  - Imagine Down Dog goes public, and the price per share is $4.00.
 I could exercise the options for $2.18 and immediately sell the shares for $4 each to the public.
  - In that example, the options themselves are worth `($4.00 - $2.18) * 46,370 => $84,393.4`
  - Note: If the price per share goes below $2.18, the options are worthless.